Lincoln Military Housing - A company for Growth and Opportunity!

-As a Lincoln Military Housing Assistant Property Manager, you will maintain and manage the day-to-day bookkeeping operations.
-Your role includes assisting with the supervision of on-site personnel and requires effective customer service skills, the ability to work efficiently and effectively and deliver on our mission accordance with Lincoln Military Housing's quality customer satisfaction standards.
+As a Lincoln Military Housing Assistant Property Manager, you will assist the District Manager with the day-to day operations of a multi-family residential community.
+Responsibilities include resident relations, customer service follow up, supervision of on-site personnel and various administrative functions.
+Your role will require effective customer service skills, the ability to work efficiently and effectively and deliver on our mission of providing exemplary service in accordance with Lincoln Military Housing's quality customer satisfaction standards.

-An Assistant Property Manager Responsibilities include, but not limited to:
+An Assistant Property Manager's Responsibilities include, but not limited to:

-Assisting the District Manager with the community budget and achievement of operational and financial goals.
+Assists the District Manager with the community budget and achievement of operational, financial goals.

 Composing and distributing of correspondence / notices (rent collections, violation notices, reminders, community events, etc.).

-Participating in property walks / inspections (grounds, common areas, parking lots, community rooms, make-readies, quality control, etc.) to ensure the community is well maintained according to LMH's quality standards.
+Participates in property walks / inspections (grounds, common areas, parking lots, community rooms, make-readies, quality control, etc.) to ensure community is well maintained according to LMH's quality standards.

-Participating and attending various department or regional meetings, seminars, or work-related events.
+Participates in and attends various department or regional meetings, resident functions, seminars, training and work-related events.

 What An Assistant Property Manager Needs for Success:

-Position requires 2 or more years of residential property management or administrative/ bookkeeping experience.
+Position requires 2 or more years of residential property management, supervisory experience preferred.

-Proficiency and working knowledge of personal computers, keyboard, internet search and email correspondence, math, Microsoft Office, including Word, Excel, and other software applications preferred (i.e. Yardi, Payscan).
+Proficiency and working knowledge of personal computers, keyboard, internet search, email correspondence, math, Microsoft Office, including Word, Excel, and other software applications preferred (i.e. Yardi, Payscan).